BULLYING AND HARASSMENT POLICY (GP 47)

-12.1 This policy is administered under the authority of the Vice-President, Finance and Administration and the Vice-President, Academic and Provost.
+12.1 This policy is administered under the authority of the University Secretary.

-13.1 Questions of interpretation or application of this policy or its procedures shall be referred to the Vice-President, Finance and Administration and the Vice-President, Academic and Provost, who will jointly make a decision which shall be final.
+13.1 Questions of interpretation or application of this policy or its procedures shall be referred to the University Secretary, who will make a decision which shall be final.

 14.1 Appendix A contains the definitions applicable to this policy and its associated procedures.